 addition, all committee members and team managers need to hold a

 current Working with Children’s check.
 This can be completed via http://www.workingwithchildren.vic.gov.au/.

 It is advisable that all parents undertake getting a Working with Childrens check.

 pertinent information regarding child safety is to be reported to the

 Club President.
 The Club President will report concerns to the MLC College “designated

-contact”, Carol Osborne, and the notifying and reasons for those
+contact”, Carol Osborn, and the notifying and reasons for those

 concerns.
 The College will then take immediate action to respond to the